 Since Enterprising stocks are not as well established as Defensive stocks, the portfolio needs to be diversified more.
 Serenity's recommendation is for a minimum of 20 Enterprising stocks.
 Such a portfolio will also require more effort in the selection, verification, tracking and balancing of the component stocks.

 An automated analysis of all 4000 NYSE and NASDAQ stocks brings up 25 stocks meeting all of Graham's enterprising criteria today, with calculations adjusted for inflation.
-Shown here are the first 10 from the Free Comprehensive Graham Screener (click):
+Shown here are the first 10 from the Classic Graham Screener):

 Strategy 4: Maximum Effort - NCAV Grade Stocks